sparkdotfi/spark-docs/sparklend/README.md

 ## Decentralisation

-Spark Protocol introduces a new system role - `ASSET_LISTING_ADMIN_ROLE` - that can be granted by the Maker Governance to allow admins to create and set custom asset listing strategies for each asset listing.
+SparkLend introduces a new system role - `ASSET_LISTING_ADMIN_ROLE` - that can be granted by the Maker Governance to allow admins to create and set custom asset listing strategies for each asset listing.

 ## Spark Interface